W1shingweixing/Traffic-Flow-Congestion-and-Disruption-Benchmark/Local Causal Analysis/README.md

 # Local Causal Analysis

 This folder contains the workflow for **local traffic causal analysis** around a selected traffic incident.
-The workflow first constructs a local benchmark case from the benchmark dataset, then analyzes traffic changes and causal relationships using **PCMCI** and **Granger Causality** method.
+The workflow first constructs a local benchmark case from the benchmark dataset, then analyzes traffic changes and historical lagged dependency relationships using **PCMCI**, followed by an optional **Granger causality** comparison for cross-method robustness assessment.

 ## Folder Structure